 Note: This information applies only to Studio/Jazz Guitar Department applicants.
 For Classical Guitar, please refer to the Classical Guitar requirements.

 Applicants to programs in Studio/Jazz Guitar must submit an audition recording (in video format- audio only will not be accepted) to be pre-screened by the faculty.
 The results of this pre-screen will determine whether an applicant will be invited to perform a live audition on the USC campus in Los Angeles.

 Note: Recordings will not be accepted via mail or email for this program.
 Recordings must be submitted online through the “Fall Slideroom portal” by the December 1st deadline.
 Any application not complete by December 1 may be removed from consideration.

 Please note: Current USC Thornton students applying for a graduate program are not required to submit a prescreen recording, however they must indicate on the application that they are a current Thornton student or they will not automatically be scheduled for a live audition.
 Current USC students are encouraged to contact Kit Bellamy in the Thornton Admission office with any questions or concerns regarding audition scheduling.

 Pre-screen recording requirements

 Both the pre-screen recording and the live audition may be performed on electric or acoustic guitar, or both if necessary.
 In the event of airline travel to the live audition, it is only necessary for you to bring an electric guitar.
 Knowledge of standard jazz literature (standard songs such as All The Things You Are or jazz classics such as Groovin’ High) is strongly recommended for this major.
 On the pre-screen recording applicants should include the following:

-- All applicants must include a one-minute verbal introduction in the pre-screening DVD, providing answers to the following questions.
+- All applicants must include a one-minute verbal introduction in the pre-screening video, providing answers to the following questions:

 - What are your goals and aspirations in pursuing a career in music?